ni/nimi-python/docs/nirfsg/class.rst

             :param steps_to_omit:

-                Specifies a bitwise combination of integer flags (IntFlag) that indicate which calibration steps to skip during the self-calibration process.
-Multiple steps can be omitted by combining values using bitwise OR (|).
-The default value is :py:data:`~nirfsg.SelfCalibrateRangeStepsToOmit.OMIT_NONE`, which specifies that no step is omitted during self calibration.
+                Specifies which calibration steps to skip during the self-calibration process.
+The default value is an empty array, which indicates that no calibration steps are omitted.

+                                        **Default Value** : :py:data:`~nirfsg.SelfCalibrateRangeStepsToOmit.OMIT_NONE`

                 **Defined Values:**